fastrgv/RufasCube/README.md

-# RufasCube using OpenGLAda Binding
+# RufasCube -- using OpenGLAda Binding

 ## What's new (newest at top of this list):

+**ver 4.1.4 -- 26jul18**

+* Added some local shared libs to enhance linux portability;
+* Updated OpenGLAda to Felix Krause's latest (as of 25jul18);
+* Revised all compile scripts, removed unneeded libraries;

 **ver 4.1.3 -- 01jul18**